AyeshaMush/rock-paper-scissors/README.md

 # rock-paper-scissors
 A rock, paper and scissors game in JavaScript

-A console-based rock, paper and scissors game in JavaScript.
+A rock, paper and scissors game with GUI in JavaScript.

 ->Skills used in this project: